 At Birmingham City University’s School of Education and Social Work, we never give up in our aspirations for tomorrow’s teachers.
 Our student teachers will be ‘the village’ it takes ‘to raise a child’.
 Training more teachers than anyone else in the region (HESA, 2016), we educate Birmingham, teaching generations of professionals to teach generations of young people.

-We’re the highest ranked provider of courses in the ‘Education’ category in the West Midlands (Guardian League Table 2019).
+We’re ranked 3rd in the UK for our undergraduate education courses (Guardian League Tables 2020).
 Our courses are taught by staff who are experienced professionals and maintain links with their sector to ensure you get the most up-to-date learning during your course.
 Many are research active, contributing to scholarship in education, childhood and youth.

 Placements form two-thirds of our PGCE courses, giving you the opportunity to get hands-on and apply and grow your skills in some of our many partnership schools, ensuring you gain experience in a variety of educational settings so that you’re ready for employment when you graduate.
 We’re located at our City South Campus in Edgbaston, which has recently had a £41 million extension giving us excellent specialist facilities.

 Our aim for when you graduate is that you can think for yourself, critically and reflectively determining what’s best, not what’s easiest.
-Our graduates are very successful in finding employment and many take jobs in the West Midlands.
-99% of our PGCE Secondary students were in employment or further study 6 months after graduating (DLHE 2016/17).
+Our graduates are very employable, with many taking jobs in the West Midlands.
+99% of our PGCE Secondary students and 98% of our PGCE Primary students were in employment or further study 6 months after graduating (DLHE 2016/17).